“This hits differently.”

 The news hit hard.
 A lot of shock and numbness, tears, and just plain sadness.

 While, yes, Chadwick Boseman was a lot more than the Black Panther in a greater span of things, his presence as The King of Wakanda gave Black people, especially young Black people.
 They found themselves in him.
-During a time where things are scary and confusing, one thing was certain, T’Challa was them and they were him.
+During a time when things are scary and confusing, one thing was certain, T’Challa was them and they were him.

 When a celeb dies, there are always those people who don’t understand why people are, “so sad.”
 For a lot of us, their art is an escape from our everyday lives that may not be so pleasant.
 So when they pass, especially unexpectedly, it hurts.
 It interrupts our escape routine to cope and deal.